Table of Contents

 Gathering Necessary Documents

-Pre-approval Process
+Pre-Approval Process

 Finding a USDA Approved Lender

-Role of a Mortgage Broker
+The Role of a Mortgage Broker

-Why Choose Elite Lending Service?
+Why Pick Elite Lending Service?

 The Application Process

-Step-by-Step Application Guide
+Follow This Step-by-Step Application Guide

 Common Mistakes to Avoid

-Processing Your Application
+Processing the Application

-Underwriting Explained
+Understanding Underwriting

 Closing on Your USDA Loan